I have observed the misery of my people . . . ;

 Although during the first three centuries of Christianity . . . the Sovereign Pontiff was not a Temporal Ruler, and although the Temporal Power may not be absolutely necessary to the Church, yet the Catholics of all tongues and climes have spoken out on the subject with marvelous unanimity. . . .
 All Catholics believe that the Temporal Power is necessary in order to insure the independence of their Chief Pastor and to secure the untrammelled liberty of the Church.
 They demand and will accept nothing less than the recognition [and restoration] by all men of the ancient rights and privileges of the Holy See (Brennan:153).

-Since Catholics in the United States were generally regarded as “immigrants” and “second-class citizens” by a government that had no sympathy for absolute monarchies, there was no prospect that Catholics would ever shape public policy in favor of the Papacy.
-Moreover, Ulysses S. Grant was elected the 18th president of the United States from 1969-1877 following his success as military commander in the American Civil War.
-During this reconstruction period, Grant continued occupying the South with federal troops.
+Since Catholics in the United States were generally regarded as “immigrants” and “second-class citizens” by a government that had no sympathy for absolute monarchies, there was no prospect that Catholics would ever shape public policy in the United States such that its military might would take the field in order to support the absolute monarchy of the Papacy.
+Fr.
+Brennan’s appeal to American Catholics, consequently, may have prompted many Catholics to pray the rosary for the intentions of the Sovereign Pontiff.
+Beyond this, however, no practical help was forthcoming.

 When no one came to his aid, Pius IX refused every overture to arrange a meeting with Victor Emmanuel, the King of Italy.
 In retaliation for the loss of the Papal States, the Pope excommunicated Victor Emmanuel in 1860 along with “all usurpers of the Papal States, all those who carry out their orders, all those who advise them or support them.”
 He furthermore forbad Catholics, under pain of excommunication, from taking any part in Victor Emmanuel’s “illegitimate” government, whether as electors or as candidates.[i]
 This embittered large numbers of Italian Catholics and demonstrated just how narrow and self-serving the papacy had become.
 Archbishop Purcell of Cincinnati was distressed by this papal abuse of power (as will become plain in the final part of this case study).